174.03 Duties of commissioner.

-(a) Three months after notification that the department is ready to commence operations and prior to the drafting of the statewide transportation plan the commissioner shall hold public hearings as may be appropriate solely for the purpose of receiving suggestions for future transportation alternatives and priorities for the state.
-The metropolitan council, regional development commissions and port authorities shall appear at the hearings and submit information concerning transportation-related planning undertaken and accomplished by these agencies.
+(1) three months after notification that the department is ready to commence operations and prior to the drafting of the statewide transportation plan, hold public hearings as may be appropriate solely for the purpose of receiving suggestions for future transportation alternatives and priorities for the state.
+The Metropolitan Council, regional development commissions, and port authorities shall appear at the hearings and submit information concerning transportation-related planning undertaken and accomplished by these agencies.
 Other political subdivisions may appear and submit such information at the hearings.
 These hearings shall be completed no later than six months from the date of the commissioner's notification;

-(b) Develop, adopt, revise and monitor a statewide transportation plan, taking into account the suggestions and information submitted at the public hearings held pursuant to clause (a).
+(2) develop, adopt, revise, and monitor a statewide transportation plan, taking into account the suggestions and information submitted at the public hearings held pursuant to clause (1).
 The plan shall incorporate all modes of transportation and provide for the interconnection and coordination of different modes of transportation.
-The commissioner shall evaluate alternative transportation programs and facilities proposed for inclusion in the plan in terms of economic costs and benefits, safety aspects, impact on present and planned land uses, environmental effects, energy efficiency, national transportation policies and priorities and availability of federal and other financial assistance;
+The commissioner shall evaluate alternative transportation programs and facilities proposed for inclusion in the plan in terms of economic costs and benefits, safety aspects, impact on present and planned land uses, environmental effects, energy efficiency, national transportation policies and priorities, and availability of federal and other financial assistance;

-(d) Complete the plan and priorities required by this subdivision no later than July 1, 1978.
+(4) complete the plan and priorities required by this subdivision no later than July 1, 1978.
 Upon completion of the plan and priorities, the commissioner shall prepare and periodically revise, as necessary, the schedule of authorized public transportation expenditures.
-The plan, priorities and schedule are exempt from the provisions of the Administrative Procedure Act.
+The plan, priorities, and schedule are exempt from the provisions of the Administrative Procedure Act.